GuillerminaLorenzo/CV/README.md

 **House of Feasts** (March 2022 - May 2022)
 _Waitress_

 - Working in hospitality helped me improve my ability to learn new things quickly, how to solve problems efficiently being underpressure.
-Also how to work as a team and communicate with customers.
+Also how to work and communicate as a team.

 ## Skills